rene3255/tsurypub/README.md

 * TSURYPUB - Project
 - Could you image having a web application to chat about IT soft and hard ideas?
-  - The main idea of this project is offer a way to communicate the information about my personal skills and share some ideas with programmers, hobbies or specialists into the wollowing dev tools:
+  - The main idea of this project is to offer a way to communicate the information about my personal skills and share some ideas with programmers, hobbies or specialists into the wollowing dev tools:
     - Rust
     - Ruby
     - Python
     - Bubble

 * Brief Story
 Since I begin to scripting code in a above descripted languages, I have notice there isn't a public location (web application) to looks for specific skills of my own person.